Guidance on Tapering ASMs after Pregnancy

 On postpartum day two (the day after delivery being day one), reduce the dose by 100 mg, and then continue decreasing the dosage every three to five days.
 The speed of dose reduction should be based on the patient's required ASM level.
 For example, a patient needing a level of 10 mcg/mL is at higher risk of postpartum toxicity and may require a faster empiric titration compared to those maintaining levels of 3-5 mcg/mL.

-Postpartum dose - Prepartum dose + 50 mg by week 3 (reducing q 3-4 d)
+Postpartum goal by week 3: Pre-pregnancy dose + 50 mg (reducing q 3-5 d)

 It is essential to note that cutting extended-release pills in half is generally not recommended except for very short-term use as a backup plan.
 Additionally, if a patient is on extended-release pills, some of the dose can be given using immediate-release pills to help accommodate all of the different dosing combinations.
 Clinicians should educate patients about signs of toxicity, which include vertigo, vomiting, blurry/double vision, and ataxia.
 If a patient experiences any of these signs, they should contact their healthcare provider immediately.